bckslash/bckslash.github.io/README.md

 ### The Title

-- School project fos subject AWT:
+- School project for subject AWT:

 ### Screenshot